mlavi/hugo/content/post/ssh-key-authentication.md

 On the Unix/Linux/MacOS side of the house, you can generate your keypair with ssh-keygen and load your OpenSSH keypair into ssh-agent upon shell invocation.

-Fortunately, because you have likely provided your SSH keypair while provisioning a blueprint, Calm can take care of this for you by Calm when you audit the Application deployment: pick the Manage tab, choose the VM service desired, and then leverage the Web terminal session to log in with one-click!
+Fortunately, because you have likely provided your SSH keypair while provisioning a blueprint, Calm reuse these credentials when you audit the Application deployment: pick the Manage tab, choose the VM service desired, and then leverage the Web terminal session to log in with one-click!